linanzhang/Tutorials-on-ISMB-2024/README.md

 The tutorial will employ publicly accessible data, with examples showcased using datasets that will be made available through repositories such as the Gene Expression Omnibus or similar public platforms.
 This hands-on workshop aims to equip participants with practical skills and knowledge, enabling them to navigate and analyze complex datasets in the field of single-cell omics.

-##  <a name='EnvironmentSetup'></a>Environment Set up
-We use Jupyter Python notebook in google Colab for running our tutorial.
-The instruction for Python packages installation are showed at the beginning of each tutorial notebook

 ##  <a name='Schedule'></a>Schedule
 Tuesday, July 9, 2024 14:00 – 18:00 EDT